renpy/renpy/sphinx/source/config.rst

 .. var:: config.reload_modules = [ ]

-    A list of python modules that should be reloaded along with the game.
-Any submodules will also be reloaded.
+    A list of strings giving the names of python modules that should be reloaded along with the game.
+Any submodules of these modules will also be reloaded.

 .. var:: config.replace_text = None